redmejia/learning-typescript/Classes/README.md

 The constructor initializes these properties when a new instance of the class is created.

 The methods have type annotations for both parameters and the return value.
-In the example below printName method return void type and personAge return number type
+In the example below printName method return void type and personAge return number type.